CFPB Publication of Annual Maximum Charge for File Disclosures

 Immigration status: A local employer in Indonesia that wants to employ a foreign national must arrange for a work permit for the foreign national.
 ‘Work permit’ in this context involves an array of registrations and approvals.
 Foreign nationals may come into Indonesia under business visas to do business-related activities on behalf of their overseas employer, such as participating in meetings, and for investment purposes.

 Social media: There is no prohibition on verifying information provided on public websites, such as news sources, Google searches or social network site searches.
 The only information that can be collected and retained by employers is information that can be accessed or obtained publicly, not private information.

-Other: Employers in Indonesia frequently carry out background checks on applicants.
+Other: Employers in Indonesia frequently carry out background checks on candidates.
 Indonesian employment laws do not expressly regulate background checks.
-Certain background checks are in practice subject to the consent of the applicant.
+Certain background checks are in practice subject to the consent of the candidate.

 What can employers do with regard to background checks and inquiries in Japan?

 Criminal records: Employers cannot directly access criminal records.
 They can ask employees to provide extracts of any criminal records (a cumbersome procedure), but this is unusual.